+Lots do not:

-P070 No example provided.
-Lot s do not: a. reduce public access to a heritage place, building, item or object; b. create the potential to adversely affect views to and from the heritage place, building, item or object; C. obscure or destroy any pattern of historic subdivision, historical context, landscape setting or the scale and consistency of the urban fabric relating to the local heritage place.
+- a. reduce public access to a heritage place, building, item or object; - create the potential to adversely affect views to and from the heritage place, building, item or object; - c. obscure or destroy any pattern of historic subdivision, historical context, landscape setting or the scale and consistency of the urban fabric relating to the local heritage place.